Skip to main content

 FAQs

-Once a union contract is reached, will the terms apply to all Resident Assistants, even those who did not vote or who voted against unionization?
+Once a union contract is ratified and executed, will the terms apply to all Resident Assistants, even those who did not vote or who voted against unionization?

 Yes.
 Union contracts cover all members of the bargaining unit (in this case the Resident Assistants), even those who did not vote in the election, voted against the union, or object to the terms the union negotiates.

-How long will it take the College and the Union to reach a collective bargaining agreement for Resident Assistants?
+How long did it take the College and the Union to reach a collective bargaining agreement for Resident Assistants?

 Will all Resident Assistants have to pay union membership dues?